How to get emergency information

 - Where does PBOT use road salt?
 PBOT uses road salton the sections of our snow and ice routes most prone to closure during severe winter storms – up to 99 lane miles, depending on conditions.
 These tend to be steep hills, vital routes for our hospitals and business districts, as well as roads that our neighboring counties use to connect to Portland.
 Our road salt has anti-corrosive additives to protect vehicle wear and tear.
 We plan with our partners in the Bureau of Environmental Services to minimize the impact of salination to our rivers and streams.
 See our Winter Weather Center route map for where we spread road salt and to watch our equipment in real time.

 - Where does PBOT spread gravel?
 PBOT spreads quarter-ten gravel to provide extra traction and break up compacted snow and ice in locations where deicing is less effective.
 PBOT uses gravel sparingly because of its negative impacts to our environment and the costly, time-consuming work of cleaning it up after a storm.
-For information on how gravel is cleaned up, see our After the Storm section below.
+For information on how gravel is cleaned up, see the second to last paragraph of our During and after a storm: parking, towing, and road hazards section below.

 - How much snow until PBOT starts plowing?
 PBOT plows snow after an accumulation of one-half inch or more.
 PBOT plows snow into berms curbside, not into the center of the street.
 This way, PBOT minimizes road hazards and allows for the greatest amount of coverage and visibility for all road users, including pedestrians.
 Our crews plow to within one-half inch of the pavement itself, to prevent damage to the road and our equipment.
 If the pavement is dry and blowing snow is light and cold, plowing is not always necessary.